Tharunkumar65/PathFinding-visualizer/README.md

 ## Algorithms

 1. **Breadth-First Search (BFS)**
-   - Traverses or searches a graph in breadthward motion, exploring all neighbors of a node before moving to the next level.
-Guarantees finding the shortest path between the starting node and any other node in the grid.
+   - BFS is an algorithm used to traverse or search a graph in a breadthward motion.
+Starting from a selected node, BFS explores all its neighbors before moving to their respective neighbors.
+This algorithm guarantees finding the shortest path between the starting node and any other node in an unweighted graph.
+In the path visualizer app, BFS is useful for finding the shortest path between two nodes on the grid.

 2. **Depth-First Search (DFS)**
-   - Explores as far as possible along each branch before backtracking.
-Useful for exploring all possible paths in the grid.
+   - DFS is another graph traversal algorithm that explores as far as possible along each branch before backtracking.
+It starts from a selected node and traverses as deep as possible, exploring all the neighbors of the current node before backtracking.
+In the path visualizer app, DFS is helpful for exploring all possible paths on the grid

 3. **Dijkstra's Algorithm**
-   - Finds the shortest path between two nodes in a graph with non-negative edge weights.
-Utilizes a priority queue to explore nodes in a greedy manner, considering edge weights to find the shortest path.
+   - Dijkstra's algorithm is used to find the shortest path between two nodes in a graph with non-negative edge weights.
+It starts from a selected node and iteratively finds the shortest path to all other nodes.
+The algorithm maintains a priority queue of nodes based on their distance from the source node and explores the nodes in a greedy manner.
+In the path visualizer app, Dijkstra's algorithm is utilized to find the shortest path between two nodes on the grid, considering the weights assigned to each edge.

 ## Usage